almazkun/effective_python/chapter_7_Cuncurrency_and_Parallelism_item_52-64/README.md

     >>>
     Took 1.16 seconds

 As we can see it took even longer to do the same calculations.
+Here we can see effect of the GIL on a program running on standard CPython interpreter.

+* However there are way for CPython utilize multiple cores.
+But the standard `Thread` class do not work with multiple threads.
+ALso, implementing implementing multiple thread computation may require substantial effort.
+Given these limitation, why does Python supports threads at all?
+There are two good reasons.

+First, multiple threads make it easy for a program to seem like it's doing multiple things at the same time.
+Managing the juggling act of simultaneous tasks is difficult to implement yourself.
+With threads Python will take care of your concurrently running functions.
+THe CPython will ensure fairness between Python threads of execution, even though only one of them faking further progress at a time.

+Second reason, THreads used to deal with blocking I/O, which happens when Python does certain types of system calls.